hossamnasr807/CSCI461_Assignment_1_Spring25/README.md

 ```
 ### Copy Scripts into the Container
 Copy Scripts from your local machine into the Container
+Run the following commands in another terminal after running the container
 ```bash
 docker cp load.py bd-a1-container:/home/doc-bd-a1/
 docker cp dpre.py bd-a1-container:/home/doc-bd-a1/